corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

   -?, -h, --help                             Show help and usage information
   ```

+So - how to generate some code from our schema?

-There first option we're going to use defines the `--rootNamespace` into which our types will be generated.
+The first option we're going to use defines the `--rootNamespace` into which our types will be generated.

 > You'll see later that only some of our types will be emitted directly into that namespace - many will become *nested types* embedded in their parent type.
 This helps us to keep the namespace clean, and minimize type name clashes.